 Question: You said that you don’t have a specific role that you dream about.
 And I thought that in the beginning, it was only rumors, but actually you were indeed a serious candidate to play James Bond.
 Actually before Daniel Craig, it’s really amazing.
 What’s your take on that, because it seems that you were too young and I just even read something from Janet Jenkins who said “he may make a fabulous Bond in a few years but when we saw him, he just didn’t seem old enough.”

-- For the first time in interviews, Alex and Scott admitted that their ego’s clashed a bit in the beginning of H5-0
+- For the first time in interviews, Alex and Scott admitted that their ego’s clashed a bit in the beginning of Hawaii Five-0.

 - I think in some way he admitted here, that the show has in some regard disappointed them as actors and us as viewers as well, with too little character stuff – Alex: “They’ve kind of remained true to that.”

-- It makes me sad in a sense – not 100% sure, but as far as I can recall, those interviews that day, were the last real promotional interviews Scott has done for H5-0.
+- It makes me sad in a sense – not 100% sure, but as far as I can recall, those interviews that day, were the last real promotional interviews Scott has done for H50 for the last 2 years.

 - My greatest wish for Alex, is that he gets his “Braveheart”-role, soon.
 That one character that will be his greatest as an actor.
 The one that will live on for generations to come.